johnmark287/johnmark287/README.md

 # Activities.
 - 🔭 I’m currently working on frontend web developmment with React.
-- ⚡ Fun fact: Just realised codding is my new hobby.
+- ⚡ Fun fact: Just realised coding is my new hobby.
 - 👯 I’m looking to collaborate on backend development with django framework.

 <!--